chef/chef-web-docs/chef_master/source/uninstall.rst

 -----------------------------------------------------
 .. tag uninstall_chef_dk_mac

-Use the following commands to remove the Chef development kit on macOS.
+Use the following commands to remove ChefDK on macOS.

 To remove installed files: